Hiking in Los Alamos.

 People who are new to Los Alamos, often choose to start with flat and easy trails, while they are getting used to our altitude.
 The easiest trail in town is the Rim trail, which connects two grocery stores in town.
 It goes from the trailhead next to the parking lot at Smith grocery store to the trailhead across from COOP grocery store.
 The trail is asphalt surfaced and has a pleasant view.
 When you make it to trailhead across from COOP, you can cross the road and go there for the coffee and ice cream, of fresh juice!
 It’s a nice, small, natural/organic shop.

-For the views Tsikumu Village (need Bandelier pass) and Anniversary trail are great.
-Anniversary trail doesn't stop at the bench, the best part with the gorgeous views and large caves starts after the bench, just keep exploring :).
+For the views Tsankawi Village (need Bandelier pass, https://www.nps.gov/band/planyourvisit/tsankawi.htm) and Anniversary trail (https://www.hikingproject.com/trail/7022832/anniversary-trail-loop) are great.
+Anniversary trail doesn't stop at the bench, which marks the official end of it, the best part with the gorgeous views and large caves starts after the bench, just keep exploring :).
 Kwage mesa by the horse stables is another nice, easy trail, and the views are beautiful.
 It starts in the corner of the playground by the horse stable at North Mesa.
+Or go to arena and follow a wide road away from stables.
+The road and the trail go parallel.
 An easy and very beautiful trail is a Canyon Rim trail in White Rock.
 It starts in the Overlook park (make sure to see overlook too!).
 You will need to drive past the soccer fields and a playground, and on your right you will see a sign to the Blu Dot trail.
 Follow the sign, but at the trailhead turn Right and go to the edge of the canyon, you'll see a trail there.
 All trails above are hot during daytime in summer.
 Good trails close to downtown that offer some shade are trails in Acid Canyon behind the swimming pool.
 They will require climbing some steps, but not too hard.
 Our ski area is beautiful, and has trails which are also mostly easy and offer some shade.

 The area around Los Alamos has many beautiful trails as well!
 Fall through Spring some great places to explore are Ghost ranch, Plaza Blanca, Abique lake area, Tent Rocks, and of course, Bandelier.
 The main loop in Bandelier is easy, and a trail to the falls is also good.
 Jemez area is local favorite place to go for hikes.
 It's best Spring through Fall, when it's too hot at other trails.
 We do have fires there often, so be mindful of that when hike.
 Fires spread very fast here and it can be challenging to outrun a fire.
+Check https://nmfireinfo.com/ for any fires in the area you are planning to hike in.
 Great places to hike in Jemez are Las Conchas trail (so pretty, it's been in a movie!), it's just past Valles Caldera.
 Valles Caldera has nice trails too, and they are not hard, unless you'll go up the South Mountain, which has some elevation gain.
 Many good trails are around Jemez Falls, East Fork trail to Las Conchas, Battleship Rock trails, and trails off the Forest Road 376.
 San Antonio Hot Springs is a popular destination, about 9 miles hike both ways (there are at least 3 different trails leading there, all are very different)..

 One of my favorite trails is the Red Rocks trail across from Walatowa Visitor center past the village of Jemez Springs.
 It's very much like Sedona, and is a sacred place for the Jemez tribe (but they allow hikes, they are $7 per person with the guide).
 I love the drive there too, especially amazing in fall - rust colored rocks and bright yellow cottonwoods.
 Our forests were damaged by the fires from Los Alamos to Valles Caldera, but the drive gets beautiful closer to Lu Cueva.
 Make sure to call ahead of time if you'll go to the Red Rocks, as sometimes they are closed for the movies shooting.